 Likewise, Gleason L. Archer, on page 61 of his book entitled Encyclopedia of Bible Difficulties, says, “Genesis 1:14-19 reveals that in the fourth creative stage God parted the cloud cover enough for direct sunlight to fall on the earth and for accurate observation of the movements of the sun, moon, and stars to take place.”

-However, it can be argued that if all God did on the fourth day of creation was to cause the sun and the stars to become visible, He really did not create anything that day – all He did was remove an obstruction that obscured the visibility of the sun and the stars.
-Therefore, we do not think this explanation has merit.
+However, it can be argued that if all God did on the fourth day of Creation was to cause the sun and the stars to become visible, He really did not actually create anything that day – all He did was remove an obstruction that obscured the visibility of the sun and the stars.
+Therefore, we do not think the explanations by Geisler, Howe, and Archer have merit.

 Lambert T. Dolphin, a physicist, in his article entitled “Notes on Genesis Chapter One,” on his website Ldolphin.org, provides a more plausible explanation, although it is somewhat difficult to comprehend.
 Dolphin states,